 We have entered into employment agreements with all of our named executive officers.
-The current base salaries for our named executive officers are set forth below in the footnotes to the summary compensation table.
 For each of these executive officers, including our chief executive officer, the executive officer's base salary is subject to annual increase at the discretion of the compensation committee.
 Adjustments to base salary are based upon the executive officer's past performance, expected future contributions, and scope and nature of responsibilities, including changes in responsibilities.
 As discussed above, the compensation committee also from time to time reviews peer group surveys as an independent measure to ensure that any adjustments are fair, reasonable and competitive.

-Performance-Based Awards
+Performance-Based Awards and Long-Term Incentive Equity Awards